qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 ## Assessment of supporting publications

 An important drawback of searching against the large Non-redundant (Nr) BLAST database is that this database contains many sequences which are not very reputable.
 Since anyone can submit sequences to GenBank there are many sequences with incorrect taxonomic annotation.
 This analysis presents a measure of confidence in the integrity of the reference sequences supporting the conclusions.
 Are the candidate reference sequences supported by numerous publications?
 Great, that means that the taxonomic annotation has been corroborated by multiple studies.
-Do we have 5 reference sequences that were all submitted to genbank by the same author(s)?
+Do we have 5 reference sequences that were all submitted to GenBank by the same author(s)?
 That casts some doubt over the integrity of the taxonomic annotation.

 <p class="alert alert-warning">
     Even when the workflow report is "green" in all other sections of the report, caution is advised if there is only one independent publication corroborating the reference sequences.
 Further investigation may be required to confirm the credibility of the reference sequence source.